DaveParillo/critters/README.md

 The upper-left cell has coordinates (0, 0); x increases to the right and y increases downward.

-Currently implemented in ncurses.
-Maybe someday in SDL also.
+Currently implemented in ncurses and in SDL2, but only runs in Windows under cygwin.

 run with -h command line argument to see what options are available.